 Because most veggies are voracious feeders, plants require nutrient-rich soil to thrive and produce a plentiful supply of good food.

-There are various ways how you can fill your raised bed garden with the granular, nourishing soil your plants require.
+There are various ways to fill your raised bed garden with the granular, nourishing soil your plants require.

 A cheaper alternative to fill your raised bed is to try the lasagna planting technique, also known as Hugelkultur gardening.